CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 _Your opponent sees that one character, Bofur, is untapped.
 He plays Giant (13/-) (a fourth hazard) and reasons that Bofur will have to take its one vicious strike.
 (After all, if you give up the option of assigning the one strike to your untapped character, namely Bofur, the opponent will be able to choose from all 5 characters which will take the strike).
 Your opponent does not see what Bofur sees.
 Before assigning the strike, Bofur taps and uses his Healing Herbs to untap Beregond, who then announces he is taking the strike.
 The Giant is keyed solely to double wilderness, so Beregond taps his Elven Cloak to cancel its single strike._

 _The opponent announces he will play no more hazards and the company breathes a sigh of relief.
-Bilbo will be able to heal at the start of the next turn since his company will be in Lorien, a Haven._
+Bilbo will be able to heal at the start of the next turn since his company will be in Lorien, a Haven._ <span id="page21" class="page-number">21</span>

 ## 8 • CORRUPTION